 I comment on what looks like an abstract self portrait rendered in acrylic paint, and Antonio is quick to clarify that this vibrantly coloured and stylized piece of art was created by Hungarian born Zsaklin Miklos, who moved with her family to Seychelles in 2010.

-Antonio’s wood sculptures have a rough hewn form that reflect a strong sense of sexuality, celebrate the female form, and intersperse with cartoon-like imagery depicting animals, birds and fantastical creatures.
-I ask if his art is intended to impart a philosophical message, but he is reticent in explaining, saying that “art is in the eye of the beholder – I only create what inspires me and leave interpretation to those who view my work.”
+Antonio’s wood sculptures have a rough-hewn form that reflects a strong sense of sexuality, celebrate the female form, and intersperse with cartoon-like imagery depicting animals, birds and fantastical creatures.
+I ask if his art is intended to impart a philosophical message, but he is reticent in explaining, saying only that “art is in the eye of the beholder – I only create what inspires me and leave interpretation to those who view my work.”

 His statement is reinforced as we depart the gallery for a tour of his Pirate Cove fantasy.